print add to favorites

 V Pattern

-The V shape is made by folding the shirt in half vertically, then a line is drawn diagonally from the shoulder area down to the center fold of the shirt.
+The V-shape is made by folding the shirt in half vertically, an drawing a diagonal line from the shoulder area down to the center fold of the shirt.
 The fabric is then accordion-folded along the line and bound into one or more areas to which the dye is applied.

 Random circles

-This is made by tying knots with rubber bands in different places.
-The more fabric that is in the bundle the larger the circle will be.
+These are made by tying knots with rubber bands in different places.
+The more fabric that is in the bundle the larger, the circle will be.